facebook/watchman/README.markdown

    and everything below it.
 It will never appear in the watchman query results for the tree.

+The following parameters are accepted in the .watchmanconfig file since version 2.9.4:

+ * `gc_age_seconds` - Deleted files (and dirs) older than this are periodically pruned from the internal view of the filesystem.
+Until they are pruned, they will be visible to queries but will have their `exists` field set to `false`.
+Once they are pruned, watchman will remember the most recent clock value of the pruned nodes.
+Any since queries based on a clock prior to the last prune clock will be treated as a fresh instance query.
+This allows a client to detect and choose how to handle the case where they have missed changes.
+   See `is_fresh_instance` elsewhere in this document for more information.
+   The default for this is `43200` (12 hours).

+ * `gc_interval_seconds` - how often to check for, and prune out, deleted nodes per the `gc_age_seconds` option description above.
+   The default for this is `86400` (24 hours).
+Set this to `0` to disable the periodic pruning operation.

 ## Build/Install

 You can use these steps to get watchman built: